The Team

 General Manager

-Stephanie Ko (she/her/hers) is a disabled arts administrator, graphic designer, costume designer, consultant and national award-winning writer based in Vancouver.
-As well as being Opera Mariposa’s general manager, she has been involved in disability and chronic illness advocacy for over a decade in partnership with charities, healthcare programs, funding bodies and arts service organizations worldwide.
-She currently sits on Actsafe’s Performing Arts Standing Committee; serves on the Community Council for the Greater Vancouver Professional Theatre Alliance; and co-moderates I Lost My Gig Canada, supporting artists and freelance workers impacted by the ongoing pandemic.
-She brings her lived experience with post-viral illness to collaborations with the global nonprofit Open Medicine Foundation, and in 2022 was awarded Lifetime Honorary Membership with the ME | FM Society of BC for outstanding service to the chronic illness community.
+Stephanie Ko is a disabled arts administrator, designer, consultant and national award-winning writer, as well as the general manager of Opera Mariposa.
+Having spent the last 15 years at the intersection of advocacy and the performing arts, she currently sits on Actsafe’s Performing Arts Standing Committee; serves on the Community Council for the Greater Vancouver Professional Theatre Alliance; organizes with Vancouver’s annual Clean Air Festival; and co-moderates I Lost My Gig Canada, supporting artists and freelance workers impacted by the ongoing pandemic.
+As a costume designer Stephanie’s award-winning garments have appeared on stages across North America, while as a graphic designer, photographer and photo retoucher her work has been published in outlets like the Vancouver Sun, Opera Canada and Opera America Magazine.
+Stephanie regularly consults on accessibility in the arts, and brings her lived experience of post-viral chronic illness to collaborations with a range of non-profits and community initiatives.
+In 2022 she received a Lifetime Honorary Membership from the ME | FM Society of BC in recognition of outstanding service to the chronic illness community.

 Image description: Headshot of Katie Gillespie, a disabled white woman with long curly brown hair, hazel eyes and glasses, in front of a staircase with a smile on her face.